 - External event

-If you create a program that starts with one of these transactional entry points, the first email will be sent to all participating contacts regardless of their opt-in status (i.e. opt-in can be empty or FALSE).
+If you create a program that starts with one of these entry points, the first email in the program will be sent to all participating contacts regardless of their opt-in status (i.e. opt-in can be empty or FALSE).

-This is to enable you to set up critical transactional programs such as support requests, order and shipping confirmation, etc.
+This is to enable you to set up double opt-in programs, and critical transactional programs such as support requests, order and shipping confirmation, etc.

 - These emails may not contain any marketing content that is not directly related to the transaction that triggered them.